muell16/domibusConnector/domibusConnector/src/site/markdown/installation/database.md

  * --password the password of the database user
  * --classpath the path to an additional jar which contains the jdbc driver (the package already contains the mysql jdbc driver, so this parameter is only needed to provide the oracle jdbc driver jar)
+ * --changeLogFile the change log liquibase should run against the database
  * --help will show the liquibase help